daniellas/fqb/README.md

 ## Why?

-There are a fiev JPA query construction supporting libraries available:
+There are a few JPA query construction supporting libraries available:

 * Spring Data JPA - [TBC]
 * QueryDSL - [TBC]
+* other not mentioned here I'm not aware of

 FQB presents some other approach to this matter.
 Here below you can find reasons why I have created this library.